uadmin/uadmin-docs/_build/html/_sources/api/model_functions.rst.txt

 ------------
 `Back To Top`_

-Model is the standard struct to be embedded in any other struct to make it a model for uAdmin.

-Structure:

 .. code-block:: go

     type Model struct {
         ID        uint       `gorm:"primary_key"`
         DeletedAt *time.Time `sql:"index"`
     }

+Model is the standard struct to be embedded in any other struct to make it a model for uadmin.

 In every struct, uadmin.Model must always come first before creating a field.